Acrize/SCDNet/README.md

 # SCDNet
-This is the respository for our SCDNet.
+This is the respository for our SCDNet